Terms & Conditions Luxury charter

 c) The nature of a Charter may render it uncomfortable or unsuitable for anybody with physical disability or undergoing medical treatment.
 By signature of this Agreement the CHARTERER warrants the medical fitness of all members of the CHARTERER’s Party for the voyage contemplated by this Agreement.
 The CHARTERER and his party undertake to have all necessary visas and vaccinations for the countries to be visited.

 Clause 6.
 CREW

 a) The OWNER shall provide a Captain qualified in accordance with Dutch requirements and acceptable to the insurers of PEAK.
-He shall also provide a suitably qualified and properly trained Crew (and or Cook) upon prior arrangement and at extra cost.
 No member of the Crew shall carry or use any illegal drugs on board PEAK or keep any rearms on board (other than those declared on the manifest) and the Captain and Crew shall comply with the laws and regulations of any country into whose waters PEAK shall enter during the course of this Agreement.

 b) It is understood that the Crew are entitled to a minimum amount of rest in accordance with PEAK’s Code of Practice, which includes the Maritime Labour Convention (MLC) 2006.

 c) The Captain and Crew are bound at all times to keep all information related to this Charter, the OWNER, the CHARTERER, and all Guests as confidential and no information is to be disclosed to any third party without prior permission of the CHARTERER in writing.